jdriselvato/NDS-Homebrew-Development/examples/raycasting/example_1/README.md

 	float r_mag = sqrt(r_dx*r_dx+r_dy*r_dy);
 	float s_mag = sqrt(s_dx*s_dx+s_dy*s_dy);
 ````
-Not getting the calculas, well maybe this next part will be a little more familiar.
+Not getting the calculus, well maybe this next part will be a little more familiar.
 Here we will use the Pythagorean theorem to solve the `length` of the our `red line ray`.
 The line is the `c` in the Pythagorean Theorem as expect since it is the longest side of the triangle.

 We'll also need the `length` of the segment line doing the same with the s_d* variables.